madshansens/Instagram-API/CONTRIBUTING.md

 ### Function Documentation

 - All functions MUST have _COMPLETE_ PHPdoc doc-blocks.
-The critically important information is the `summary-line` (ALWAYS), then the `detailed description` (if necessary), then the `@params` (if any), then the `@return` (if the function returns something), then the `@throws` (one for EVERY type of exception that it throws, even uncaught ones thrown from DEEPER functions called within this function), and lastly one or more `@see` if there's a necessary reference to a URL or another function or class.
+The critically important information is the single-sentence `summary-line` (ALWAYS), then the `detailed description` (if necessary), then the `@param` descriptions (if any), then the `@throws` (one for EVERY type of exception that it throws, even uncaught ones thrown from DEEPER functions called within this function), then the `@return` (if the function returns something), and lastly one or more `@see` if there's any need for a documentation reference to a URL or another function or class.

 Example of a properly documented function: